 How expensive is it?

-During your consultation with Tenet Florida Physicians Services, you will receive a summary of estimated costs.
+During your consultation with Palm Beach Health Network Physician Group, you will receive a summary of estimated costs.
 Most insurance plans do not cover weight loss surgery, but payment plans are available.

 How do I learn more?

 Many patients feel comfortable talking first to their primary care physician about weight loss solutions.
-Tenet Florida Physicians Services works closely with you and your primary care office to select a weight loss surgery that is right for you.
+Palm Beach Health Network Physician Group works closely with you and your primary care office to select a weight loss surgery that is right for you.
 You can also make an appointment directly with us by calling 1.866.654.2362.